-I am going to describe three different scenarios to you, and I would ask you to use your imagination to put yourself fully into each of them.
+This post is about whether white people should feel ashamed of white privilege.
+To help us explore this question, I am going to describe three different scenarios to you.
+I would ask you to use your imagination to put yourself fully into each of them.

 You have been training for months before this race, and you are in the best shape of your life.
-You know you are going to do well in the race, and you do indeed do well!
+And you know you are going to do well in the race, and you do indeed do well!
 You win the race!
-You are ecstatic.
+Of course, you are ecstatic.

 All pictures in this post, unless otherwise noted, are courtesy of Unsplash.

-Your excitement over the win is dampened, however, when you find out a few months later that all of the shoes that went to contestants in TN had a significant design flaw which, while generally undetectable, threw off anyone wearing the shoes and slowed down their running time significantly.
+Your excitement over the win diminishes, however, when you find out a few months later that all of the shoes that went to contestants in TN had a significant design flaw which.
+The flaw, while generally undetectable, threw off anyone wearing the shoes and slowed down their running time significantly.
 And indeed, as you discover, all the runners with the best race times are from Kentucky.

 You question whether your race victory was due to your hard work or more due to the shoe advantage you and all Kentuckians had.